HELP PEOPLE FAR FROM GOD DISCOVER JESUS

 and love like Jesus

-- Launch second micro-church community
+- Develop leaders for second micro-church

 - Secure weekly gathering facility contract